neil-zip/pluginstxt/README.md

 - **Updates** (Required)
   A URL where users can check for updates, release notes, or changelogs for the plugin.
 This could be a blog category, RSS feed, or dedicated update page.

+- Checksum-Sha256 (Required):
+A SHA-256 checksum hash of the plugin file.
+This is crucial for verifying the integrity of the plugin by comparing the hash of the downloaded file with the one provided in the plugins.txt file.

+- License (Required):
+The licensing under which the plugin is distributed (e.g., GPL-3.0, MIT, etc.).
+It ensures that users know the legal permissions and restrictions of using the plugin.

 - **Author** (Required)
   The name of the person or organization responsible for maintaining the plugin.